anyakeller/k-and-r-revamp/README.md

 -   `layouts/_posts.scss` - Just for the single-view posts/home page
 -   `components/_global_swiper` - swiper styling for all swipers (since theres one for the video post page and one on the ideabank page)

-To change default Bootstrap variables, you can overwrite the boostrap name in `_variables.scss`

-You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)
+You can view the [bootstrap variable defaults here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)

 To lint styles, run `yarn run lint:styles` or my custom pet name for it, `yarn run lies`

 ### Javascript files

-Working with the scripts in resources/assets/scripts:
+Working with the scripts in `resources/assets/scripts`:

 #### The script files to be aware of:

--   `main.js` - the primary js file and hub for most js imports
+-   `main.js` - the primary js file and hub for most js imports and route setup
--   `swiperScripts.js` - the code that initializes swiper
 -   `routes/` - directory with all the routes
+    -   `routes/common.js` - the code that runs on every page that enables the share button
+    -   `routes/ideabank.js` - the code that runs on ideabank that initializes swiper
+    -   `routes/singleKrvideo.js` - the code that runs on a krvideo post page that initializes swiper and

 ### Theme File Structure

-#### Larvel Blade Templating
+#### Laravel Blade Templating

 Roots Sage uses [Laravel's Blade templating engine](https://laravel.com/docs/5.8/blade)